ThaiTechTales/kafka/docs/02-setup-kafka-topics.md

 # Kafka Topics CLI

-Kafka topics are the primary way to organise and manage data in Kafka.
-Topics are logical channels that allow producers to write messages and consumers to read messages.
-Topics are divided into partitions, which are distributed across brokers in a Kafka cluster.
+Kafka topics serve as the primary mechanism for organising and managing data within Kafka.
+They act as logical channels where producers send messages and consumers retrieve them.
+Each topic is divided into partitions, which are distributed across multiple brokers in a Kafka cluster to ensure scalability and fault tolerance.

 ```sh
 # kafka-topics.sh is a command-line tool for managing Kafka topics.